ceomrmatrix/Green-Moonlight/README.md

 ► Advanced AI Integration: Built with intelligent AIs that enhance performance and reliability.

-► ParaOS: A custom operating system that integrates directly into Roblox’s Lua environment, actively fighting off detection and staying hidden from Byfron’s radar.
+► ParaOS: A custom AI operating system built for many purposes outside of Syringe.
+The system integrates directly into Roblox’s Lua environment, actively fighting off detection vectors and staying hidden from Byfron’s radar.
+ParaOS CANNOT stop you from being banned!
+The AI has been trained to recongnize detection vectors and TRY to intercept Hyperion. (haha fuck you roblox im just better)

 ► High Stealth: With a 94% UNC rate, Syringe is optimized to remain undetected while providing full functionality.